-Departmental plans and departmental results reports were previously called reports on plans and priorities and departmental performance reports.
-They were respectively renamed during a 2016 reform of the reporting process in response to concerns about the low quality of information provided in these reports.49
+Departmental plans and departmental results reports were previously called "reports on plans and priorities" and "departmental performance reports," respectively.
+They were renamed during a 2016 reform of the reporting process in response to concerns about the low quality of information provided in these reports.
+55